mletras89/Cellular-Genetic-Architecture/README.md

 The presented hardware architecture explores the idea of multidimensional cellular genetic algorithms presented in:

 [1] Alicia Morales-Reyes, Hugo Jair Escalante, Martin Letras, and Rene Cumplido.
 2015. **An Empirical Analysis on Dimensionality in Cellular Genetic Algorithms**. *In Proceedings of the 2015 Annual Conference on Genetic and Evolutionary Computation (GECCO '15)*.
 Association for Computing Machinery, New York, NY, USA, 895–902.
-DOI:https://doi.org/10.1145/2739480.2754699
+(DOI:https://doi.org/10.1145/2739480.2754699)

 The proposed hardware architecture emulates a 3D population using a bidimensional set of specialized Processor Elements (PEs).
 Each PE evolves a sub-population by performing selection, crossover and mutation operators.

 ## Architecture Overview
-The porposed architecture consist of a set or PEs interconnected in a toroidal fashion.
+The porposed architecture consist of a set of PEs interconnected in a toroidal fashion.
 Each PE can communicate with a neighborhood composed of PEs located at the north, south, west, and east.

 ![Architecture overview](arch.png)

+On left there is a column of Pseudo-random number generators (PNRGs) required by the genetic operators.
+E.g., anisotropic selection requieres an alpha parameter for its selection criteria.
+The PRNGs implements the *Xoroshiro128+* algorithm, for further details refer to: (https://github.com/jorisvr/vhdl_prng).